mfdalgetty/Goodreads-Scraper/README.md

 ## How it Works

-* The Python script reads in a ❎book_club_books.xlsx file are retrieves the book titles from it.
+* The Python script reads in a ❎book_club_books.xlsx file and retrieves the book titles.
 * The Selenium driver opens 📖goodreads.com and searches for the book title.
   * The HTML for each book's landing page is scraped and stored in an 📂html_files folder.
 * The BeatifulSoup parser finds the 📃reviews in the html files.